 Place the flour, baking powder, salt, and sugar in a large mixing bowl.

-Add the non-dairy milk and the melted vegan buttery spread.
+Add the water, melted vegan buttery spread, and mini chocolate chips.
 Stir well.
 Set aside so the batter rises.

 Heat some vegan buttery spread in a frying pan over medium heat.
 Once it is sizzling, spoon some batter into the pan.